rbowsley/lamplighthelp/source/17-2-4_Project_Sharing-_Sharing_Profiles.markdown

 # 17.2.4 <i class="fas fa-project-diagram"></i> {{Project}} Sharing: Sharing Profiles

-> If you have profile-sharing policies you can use them when adding a new profile or in the '{{Project}} sharing' tab
+> If you have profile-sharing policies, you can use them when adding a new profile or in the '{{Project}} sharing' tab

 If you have {{project}} sharing enabled, then when adding a new profile you will see an additional drop-down box: 'Select {{project}} sharing policy'.
 You will have to select something from this drop-down, but the default option is always 'No sharing'.
 Please check directly with your System Administrator if you are unsure about which to use.